-All persons shall comply with: applicable safety, hygiene and physical distancing guidance from the Centers for Disease Control and Prevention (CDC); rules, directives and orders issued by the State and counties, including standards and requirements adopted and issued by Hawaii Department of Health (DOH); and industry and regulatory practices for safety, hygiene and physical distancing.
-Any person who intentionally, knowingly or recklessly violates a DOH directive to isolate or quarantine based on the DOH's determination that they pose a risk of spreading COVID-19 shall be subject to the penalties identified in Section II.C. of this Proclamation.
+All persons shall comply with: applicable safety, hygiene and physical distancing guidance from the Centers for Disease Control and Prevention (CDC); rules, directives, proclamations and orders issued by the State and counties, including the mask mandate set forth in Exhibit A and the rules relating to access to State properties set forth in Exhibit E; standards and requirements adopted and issued by the Hawai'i Department of Health (DOH); and industry and regulatory practices for safety, hygiene and physical distancing.
+Any person who intentionally, knowingly or recklessly violates a DOH directive to isolate or quarantine based on DOH's determination that they pose a risk of spreading

+COVID-19 shall be subject to the penalties identified in Section II.C. of this Proclamation.

-All persons uploading, providing, presenting, uttering or otherwise using COVID-19 health status or COVID-19 vaccination status verification documents or codes shall comply with the Rules Relating to Falsified Documents or Codes Related to COVID-19 Health or Vaccination Status, attached hereto as Exhibit D and hereinafter referred to as "Exhibit D".
-All persons manufacturing, distributing, disseminating, issuing, selling, offering for sale, importing or offering to import into this State COVID-19 health status or COVID-19 vaccination status verification documents or codes shall do so in compliance with the rules set forth in Exhibit D. Any person violating these rules shall be subject to the penalties identified in Section II.C of this Proclamation, and Exhibit D.
+All persons uploading, providing, presenting, uttering or otherwise using COVID-19 health status or COVID-19 vaccination status verification documents or codes shall comply with the Rules Relating to Falsified Documents or Codes Related to COVID-19 Health or Vaccination Status, attached hereto as Exhibit D. All persons manufacturing, distributing, disseminating, issuing, selling, offering for sale, importing or offering to import into this State COVID-19 health status or COVID-19 vaccination status verification documents or codes shall comply with the rules set forth in Exhibit D. Any person violating these rules shall be subject to the penalties identified in Section II.C of this Proclamation and Exhibit D.